sass/sass/doc-src/SASS_REFERENCE.md

     Merb::Plugin.config[:sass][:style] = :compact

 ...or by passing an options hash to {Sass::Engine#initialize}.
+All relevant options are also available via flags to the `sass` command-line executable.
 Available options are:

 {#style-option} `:style`
 : Sets the style of the CSS output.
   See [Output Style](#output_style).

+{#syntax-option} `:syntax`
+: The syntax of the input file, `:sass` for the indented syntax and `:scss` for the CSS-extension syntax.
+  This is only useful when you're constructing {Sass::Engine} instances yourself;
+  it's automatically set properly when using {Sass::Plugin}.
+  Defaults to `:sass`.

 {#property_syntax-option} `:property_syntax`
-: Forces the document to use one syntax for properties.
+: Forces indented-syntax documents to use one syntax for properties.
   If the correct syntax isn't used, an error is thrown.
   `:new` forces the use of a colon or equals sign after the property name.